 DA2GC

-[Note: The following text needs to be adapted to this section on Compatibility (there’s another introductory paragraph for Sharing)]

 The following results have been achieved by studying three different system proposals (ETSI TR 103 054, ETSI TR 101 599 and ETSI TR 103 108).
 Unless otherwise stated in the following sections, the results are applicable for all three system proposals.
-Detailed descriptions of all relevant compatibility aspects are described in [Draft, SE44] ECC Report on Compatibility/sharing studies related to Broadband Direct-Air-to-Ground Communications (DA2GC) in the frequency bands 1900 – 1920 MHz / 2010 – 2025 MHz and services/applications in the adjacent bands [27].
+Detailed descriptions of all relevant compatibility aspects are described in ECC Report 209 on Compatibility/sharing studies related to Broadband Direct-Air-to-Ground Communications (DA2GC) in the frequency bands 1900 – 1920 MHz / 2010 – 2025 MHz and services/applications in the adjacent bands [27].
 For DA2GC a FDD solution as well as a TDD solution has been studied.

 1900-1920 MHz